julmon/tcle/README.md

   * Indexing encrypted data not supported.
   * Data could reside not encrypted into PostgreSQL temporary files.
   * Data are not encrypted into dump files.
-  * Statements containing clear text data could leak into PostgreSQL logs.
+  * Statements containing clear data could leak into PostgreSQL logs.